-KN1116VA Front View
+KN4164V / KN8164V Front View

-No. Component Description 1 Power LEDs Lights when the unit is powered up and ready to operate.
-2 Port LEDs The Port LEDs provide status information about their corresponding KVM Ports.
-GREEN: The computer attached to the port is On Line.
+No. Component Description 1 Power LED Lights BLUE when the unit is powered on and indicates which of the two power sources are available.
+2 Port LEDs The Port LEDs provide status information about their corresponding KVM Ports. • GREEN: The computer attached to the port is On Line.
 RED: The computer attached to the port is Selected (has KVM focus).
 GREEN + RED (ORANGE): The computer attached to the port is On Line and Selected.
 The LEDs are steady under normal conditions.
-A LED will flash at half second intervals, however, when its corresponding port is accessed under Auto Scan Mode or Skip Mode.
-3 LAN LEDs Primary and Secondary 10/100/1000 Mbps LAN LEDs.
-ORANGE: 10 Mbps ORANGE + GREEN: 100 Mbps GREEN: 1000 Mbps Flashes to indicate that the switch is being accessed over the Net.
-4 Laptop USB Console Port This mini-USB port allows a laptop to be connected for local access and control.
-See Laptop USB Console Login, page 48 for further details.
+A LED will flash at half second intervals, however, when its corresponding port is accessed under Auto Scan Mode or Skip Mode (see pages 227 and 228).
+3 LAN LEDs Primary and Secondary 10/100/1000 Mbps LAN LEDs. • RED: 10 Mbps RED + GREEN (ORANGE): 100 Mbps GREEN: 1000 Mbps Flashes to indicate that the switch is being accessed over the Net.
+4 Laptop USB Console Port A dedicated USB port for directly connecting a laptop to the switch for easy console operation.
 5 USB Ports A USB keyboard and mouse can plug in here.
 This can either be in place of, or in addition to, plugging a keyboard and mouse into the ports on the rear panel.
-This port can also be used to connect USB storage peripherals (CD/DVD, HD, flash drives, etc.) on the V series switches.
+This port can also be used to connect USB storage peripherals (CD/DVD, HD, flash drives, etc.) on V series switches.
 6 Reset Switch Note: This switch is recessed and must be pushed with a small object such as the end of a paper clip, or a ballpoint pen.
 Pressing and releasing this switch when the unit is running performs a system reset.
 Pressing and holding this switch in for more than three seconds when the unit is running resets its configuration to the factory default settings.
 Note: This does not clear User Account information.
-See Clear Login Information, page 267, for information on clearing user account information.
+See Clear Login Information , page 291, for information on clearing user account information.
 Pressing and holding this switch while powering on the switch returns the unit to its factory default firmware level, rather than the firmware version that the switch has been upgraded to.
-This allows you to recover from a failed firmware upgrade and gives you the opportunity to try upgrading the firmware upgrade failure that results in the device becoming inoperable.
+This allows you to recover from a failed firmware upgrade and gives you the opportunity to try upgrading the firmware again.
+Note: This operation should only be performed in the event of a firmware upgrade failure that results in the device becoming inoperable.
 7 Audio Ports Speakers and microphone plug in here.

-8 Port Switching Buttons Press PORT DOWN to switch from the current port to the previous port on the installation.
-Press PORT UP to switch from the current port to the next port on the installation.
+No. Component Description 8 Port Switching Buttons Press PORT DOWN to manually switch from the current port to the previous port on the installation.
+Press PORT UP to manually switch from the current port to the next port on the installation.

-KN1108VA Rear View
+KN2116VA / KN4116VA Rear View